 Based on pairwise FST estimates, we found evidence for low genetic differentiation between Yaquina and the two northern basins, Nehalem and Tillamook.
 The degree of differentiation was even lower when comparing the Nehalem and Tillamook and within the Tillamook basin (Kilchis and Miami Rivers).
 Similarly, the PCA and STRUCTURE results, which are based on samples from all six basins, point to two major genetic clusters: one including Yaquina individuals and two of three Siletz individuals, and a second including all other samples.

 An interesting pattern of isolation-by-distance (IBD) was found to operate at two spatial scales, with different sets of GT-seq markers involved in each.
-However, small sample sizes from the Siletz and Coos Rivers limits our confidence in this finding.
+However, small sample sizes from the Siletz and Coos rivers limits our confidence in this finding.